 - Any issues of threats or child abuse

-- Any history of sex abuse of either parent
+- Any issues of story of sex abuse of either parent

 - The willingness of the parents to encourage a relationship with the other parent